AymarN/Interactive_Programming_in_Python/Week 4/README.md

+A reminder about the Honor Code
+For previous mini-projects, we have had instances of students submitting solutions that have been copied from the web.
+Remember, if you can find code on the web for one of the mini-projects, we can also find that code.
+Submitting copied code violates the Honor Code for this class as well as Coursera's Terms of Service.
+Please write your own code and refrain from copying.
+If, during peer evaluation, you suspect a submitted mini-project includes copied code, please evaluate as usual and email the assignment details to iipphonorcode@online.rice.edu.
+We will investigate and handle as appropriate.

 Mini-project description - Pong
 In this project, we will build a version of Pong, one of the first arcade video games (1972).
 While Pong is not particularly exciting compared to today's video games, Pong is relatively simple to build and provides a nice opportunity to work on the skills that you will need to build a game like Asteroids.
 As usual, we have provided a program template that can be used to guide your development of Pong.